TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/5-Get-Blog-from-the-Repository.rst

 Get the blog from the repository
 ================================

-Let's take a look into the ``BlogRepository`` and travel into the inner core of our little action island.
+The travel leads into the inner core of our little action island, the ``BlogRepository``.

 .. code-block:: php